I am not a lawyer, neither do I work at a law firm. Let’s get this out of the way first before you start running an argument in your head.

 So the best way to get a good ROI for your marketing efforts is to choose email marketing.

-In this post, you will find actionable, tried & tested strategies to help you succeed with email marketing even if you don’t have previous experience.
+In this blog post, you will find actionable, tried & tested strategies to help you succeed with email marketing even if you don’t have previous experience.
 This will give you the basics of how to build a list, engage with the audience, use data to keep improving and so much more.

 So let’s read on.